 The GMAT test must be taken prior to acceptance.
 On the preceding page is a profile of students recently admitted to Truman's Master of Accountancy graduate program.
 Graduate admission is not based solely upon GMAT scores and/or undergradute GPA.
 Programs specify other criteria in the General/Graduate Catalog and admission materials (which cannot be described in this collective profile) upon which they base admissions decisions.
 For more information, contact the graduate program coordinator for this graduate program.

-Each candidate who applies for admission to graduate studies in accounting will be notified of acceptance.
-Students who are not admitted will also be notified.
+Each candidate who applies for admission to graduate studies in accounting will be notified of the acceptance decision.

 GRADUATION REQUIREMENTS

 Each Master of Accountancy candidate must satisfy the following requirements: